 Business associations or other organizations defined in ARTICLE V may nominate candidates for election to the SE Uplift Board of Directors.
 Director nominations shall be submitted to the Board, or a designated Membership Committee, and may be elected by a majority vote of Directors present.

 SE Uplift Directors may nominate candidates for at-large Director positions.
 Director nominations shall be submitted to SE Uplift, or a designated Membership Committee, and may be elected to the SE Uplift Board of Directors by a majority vote of Directors present.

 Section 2.
 Officers

-Election of officers shall occur at the regular July meeting each year, which is also the first meeting of the organization’s fiscal year.
+Election of officers shall occur at the regular November meeting each year.
 Current Directors are eligible to vote.